CNS and Spectrum, Civil Aviation Authority, Aviation House, Beehive Ring Road, Crawley, West Sussex, RH6 0YR

 United Kingdom Air/Ground facilities will communicate with aircraft on frequencies within the Aeronautical Mobile (R) Service which has been allocated to the band 118 to 136.975 MHz.

-United Kingdom airspace utilises 8.33 kHz channel spacing in line with European Implementing Rule 1079/2012.
+United Kingdom airspace utilises 8.33 kHz channel spacing in line with Assimilated Regulation (EU) No. 1079/2012.
 All airspace users, unless otherwise notified, in ENR 1.8, will be required to be equipped with 8.33 kHz VCS capable radios.

 The language to be used when communicating on the United Kingdom Aeronautical Mobile Service is English.